retaildevcrews/helium/README.md

 - This takes several minutes to run
 - This reference app is designed to use a simple dataset from IMDb of 1300 movies and their associated actors and genres
-- Follow the guidance in the [IMDb Repo](https://github.com/retaildevcrews/imdb) to create a Cosmos DB server (SQL API), a database, and a collection and then load the IMDb data.
-The repo readme also provides an explanation of the data model design decisions.
+- Follow the steps in the [IMDb Repo](https://github.com/retaildevcrews/imdb) to create a Cosmos DB server, database, and collection and load the sampleIMDb data.
+  - The repo readme also provides an explanation of the data model design decisions.
-- Recommendation is to set $Imdb_Name the same value as $He_Name
+  - Recommendation is to set $Imdb_Name to the same value as $He_Name
+  - `export Imdb_Name=$He_Name`

-Save the Cosmos DB keys to Key Vault
+Save the Cosmos DB config to Key Vault

 ```bash